apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

   low = 0 /\ high = Len(INPUT_SEQ) - 1 /\ isTerminated = FALSE /\ returnValue = 0
 ```

 You probably have guessed, what the above line means.
-You might be a bit
+Maybe you are a bit
 puzzled about the mountain-like operator `/\`.
 It is called *conjunction*,
 which is usually written as `&&` or `and` in programming languages.
 The
 important effect of the above expression is that every variable in the
 left-hand side of `=` is required to have the value specified in the right-hand
-side of `=`.
-It is important to know that TLA+ does not impose any particular
-order of evaluation for `/\`.
-However, both Apalache and TLC evaluate
-some expressions of the form `x = e` in the initialization predicate as
-assignments.
-Hence, it is often a good idea to think about `/\` as being
-evaluated from left to right.
+side of `=`[^assignment-order].

 As it is hard to fit many expressions in one line, TLA+ offers special syntax
 for writing a big conjunction.
 Here is the standard way of writing `Init`